MINHAS3/linear_regression_salary/README.md

-# linear_regression_salary
+# linear_regression_salaryis

-SMOTEENN
+This is the anlysis of the sampling for predicating lending for mortgages.

+Resampling
-The analysis of this credit risk resampling the best
+The analysis of this credit risk resampling limiting the defualt of false negatives.
+With the resampling accuracy, the combination has higher recall than the other model.
+The model The best model to measure this from Bootstrapping.
+It will be good option because Bootstrap randomly draws samples, having multiple occurances in the same sample.

 Ensemble
-It is grouping together the loans that are less at risk from borrowers by measuring their limits to borrow, if they have qualififed the clients will only be allowed for that amount.
-This is also matched with the average of the amounts borrowed with the interest rates.
-The best model to measure this from Bootstrapping.
-It will be good option because Bootstrap randomly draws samples, having multiple occurances in the same sample.
+It is grouping together the model with high accuracy and recall in the AdaBoost model Adaptiveboost model has accuracy and high recall.
+Finding the best predictability with the highest accuracy by having more true positives.